MilesCranmer/vim-stream/README.md

 Modes are activated for all the proceeding args.
 You can switch modes partway, by calling the flag for the other mode you want, or you can turn off any activated mode with `-t|--turn-off-mode`.

-Your default vimrc should be enabled by default, turn it off with `-d|--disable-vimrc`.

 ## Example 1
 Delete lines 10-15, and print the remainder: